CopperLauncher/Copper-Android/README.md

 </p>
 </p>

-Copper is a fork of [Amethyst](https://github.com/AngelAuraMC/Amethyst-Android) that allows you to play Minecraft: Java Edition on your Android devices.
+Gold is a fork of [Copper](https://github.com/Copper-launcher/Copper-Android) that allows you to play Minecraft: Java Edition on your Android devices.

 ## Table of Contents